 Parking: Please take public transport to help limit congestion.

-Reason to visit: Ever-changing exhibitor lineup each week, Christmas lights, Winter in the City.
+Reason to visit: The exhibitor lineup changes each week.

-Where to stay: Elite Hotel Esplanade is a popular hotel, located 5 minutes from Gustav Adolfs Square.
+Where to stay: Elite Hotel Esplanade is a popular hotel, 5 minutes from the wquare.

 Convenient Hotels

-I recommend staying at Elite Hotel Esplanade, known for its eco-friendly comfort and excellent location near the Christmas market.
+I recommend Elite Hotel Esplanade, which is known for its eco-friendly comfort and excellent central location.

 Event Location Map